eupraxialabs/sakai-codefresh/README.md

 		* SAKAI_BASE_TAG=sakaiproject/sakai:11.3
 		* EXPERIMENTAL_PROPS=https://beta.etherpad.org/p/your-etherpad-name/export/txt
 		* PROPERTIES_FILE=local.properties - To add properties in this file
+		* SAKAI_IMAGE_NAME=sakaiproject/sakai
 		* SAKAI_TAG=v11.3_experimental - Any name you want to use to tag the new image
 		* SKIP_LAUNCH=true - Do not run the image, just build it.
 	* You can create multiple pipelines to build different Sakai images.
 		* Create pipeline and set environment variables
+	* You can run your build images in your PC.
+		* Build images and promote them to some public registry
+		* Then use the docker-compose to run the image: